 - About 80 miles depending on where you start

-- Note after work traffic times in San Francisco
+- Avoid rush hour traffic times in San Francisco

 Since I have no idea where you stayed, and the area is so massive, I would recommend just Yelping a good coffee shop near you.
-If you want my recommendation though, there is a fun donut shop in downtown San Jose called Pyscho Donuts and there is a Phil’s Coffee down there as well.
+If you want my recommendation though, there is a fun donut shop in downtown San Jose called Pyscho Donuts, and there is a Philz Coffee down there as well.

-Also, if you can wait, there is a nice coffee shop right across from the second mission called Mission Coffee which has good drinks, pastries, and a few hot options.
+Also, if you can wait, there is a lovely coffee shop right across from the second mission called Mission Coffee, which has good drinks, pastries, and a few hot options.

 Mission Santa Clara